abhigyan709/dsalgo/OOPS_CONCEPT/oops_notd.md

 here in this program we will be introducing the modular programming main function will be divied into 2 functions each one having 2 parameters it is explpained in the python file

+# problem is now increasing and it is being complex
+lets start upgrading the program in version 5 i.e discount_problem_5.py we will add a facility to return the products as well, during return, refund amount should be displayed

+### How do we go about displaying the refund amount?
+One way is to recalculate the price as shown below.
+Here, price calculation logic is repeated in purchase as well as in return functions.
+This obviously is a bad idea.